Smoothly-Protocol/oracle/README.md

 ```
 Link npm to smoothly cli
 ```
-smoothly_cli -pk <your private key> -s https://node-goerli.smoothly.money -n goerli
+smoothly_cli -pk <your private key> -n goerli -b <your beacon client>
 ```
-Run the smoothly cli and enter the private key associated with the whitelisted address used to vote in the governance contract.
-Initially, you'll need -s to checkpoint sync with our existing node.
-After client is synced (processing epochs), you will have a local db and can remove -s https://node-goerli.smoothly.money in future restarts.
+Run the smoothly cli and enter the private key associated with the whitelisted address used to vote in the governance contract. the -n flag defines the network (goerli for now) the OPTIONAL -b flag identifies which beacon node api to connect to (ex. -b http://localhost:3500) by defautl we're using a public nimbus api,

 ## Update the smoothly cli
 ```